Why Stone Works Best for Monochrome Kitchen Schemes

 Design Contrasts

 If you’ve plumped for white as your predominant monochrome tone, ensure that you do not set different whites against each other.
-Shades of white that appear the same when seen separately can actually be different when set alongside each other.
-If your marble or quartz worktop is white, therefore, go for a contrasting cabinet front.
+Shades of white that appear the same when seen separately can be different when set alongside each other.
+If your marble or quartz worktop is white, go for a contrasting cabinet front.
 Both polished and satin stone finishes bring a very modern texture that works ideally with the contemporary cabinet fronts preferred in a monochrome scheme.

 A Touch of Warmth